isomerpages/jointpoly-polyforum/index.md

       url: https://www.polyforum.edu.sg/highlights/
       title: ABOUT POLYTECHNIC FORUM 2023
-      description: PF provides an annual platform for polytechnic students to gain a deeper understanding of national issues through an eclectic array of activities.
+      description: PF provides an annual platform for polytechnic students to gain a deeper understanding of important national issues through an eclectic array of activities.
       alt: Image alt text
   - infopic:
       description: An impassioned call for you to make the most of your involvement in